Meghan Markle Befriended Princess Charlotte And Prince George With This Special Talent, Per The ‘Daily Mail’

 — Louise Ghislaine (@LouiseGhislaine) August 22, 2018

-And when it comes to the main Palace, it’s something to be admired as tons of royals live there, detailed the Business Insider.
+And when it comes to the main Palace, it’s something to be admired as several royals live there, detailed the Business Insider.
 This includes Princess Eugenie and Jack Brooksbank, who are excitedly preparing for their upcoming wedding.
 The Duke and Duchess of Kent and Gloucester, Prince and Princess Michael of Kent, and of course the Queen and Prince Philip all reside at Kensington.